PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 kube-system   Active    3h
 ```

 This may take a few seconds to complete.
 Note that there will be no `micro` namespace reported as we have yet to create this in our AWS cluster.
-In fact lets now go ahead and create this. `cd` into the `micro/deployment` directory and run the following:
+In fact let's now go ahead and create this. `cd` into the `micro/deployment` directory and run the following:

 ```sh
 $ kubectl create -f namespace.yml